HomeBUSINESSWhich States Have Medical Bonds After MBBS? Complete List

 It’s important to note that the specifics of medical bonds can vary between different medical schools and government policies.
 Some medical schools may require a bond, while others may not.
 The terms and conditions of the bonds, including the duration of service and penalties for non-compliance, also differ from State to State.
-It is also common practice amongst some States to collect a signed and undated cheque from candidates to the equivalent of the bond amount at the time of their counselling, as well as collect the original MBBS degree certificates.
-In case of a default, either the cheque is encashed thereby risking criminal prosecution on the grounds of cheque dishonour, or the original MBBS degree is withheld until the payment is made.
+It is also common practice amongst some States to collect a signed and undated cheque from candidates to the equivalent of the bond amount at the time of their counseling, as well as collect the original MBBS degree certificates.
+In case of a default, either the cheque is encashed thereby risking criminal prosecution on the grounds of cheque dishonor, or the original MBBS degree is withheld until the payment is made.

 Starting a new job, especially in the medical field, comes with its own set of challenges and learning curves.
 Our guide, ‘Employees in India Starting a New Job‘, offers valuable insights for new professionals navigating their early career stages.
 From understanding workplace culture to managing professional responsibilities effectively, this article provides a comprehensive overview for making a smooth transition into your new role.
 For those embarking on their journey after fulfilling or deciding on their medical bond obligations, this guide is a must-read.

-Is the Government Medical Bond Policy getting scrapped?
+Is the Government Removing Medical Bond Policy?

 In November 2022, it was widely reported that the Union Health Ministry is working on creating guidelines to eliminate the bond policy that requires doctors to work for a specified period in a state-run hospital after completing their graduation and post-graduation courses.
 This decision follows a recommendation from the National Medical Commission (NMC) and the Supreme Court’s suggestion to establish a uniform policy for compulsory service by doctors trained in government institutions.